Bluetick Coonhound

 The Bluetick Coonhound is a breed of coonhound originating in the United States.
 The Bluetick Coonhound is known for its friendly personality, cold nose, and deep bawl mouth.
-It is most commonly used as a raccoon hunting dog, but may also be kept as a pet.
+It is most commonly used as a raccoon hunting dog, but is also kept as a pet.

 Description

 Appearance

 The overall build of the Bluetick Coonhound is muscular and speedy.
 The head is carried up and the tail carried over the back, without signs of fear or nervousness.
 The Bluetick coat should be moderately coarse and glossy.
 The Bluetick Coonhound gets its "blue" coloring from black ticking on a white background, which gives the impression of a navy blue color.
 This ticking covers the body and can be interspersed with variously-shaped black spots on the back, ears and sides.
 Preference runs to more blue than black on the body.
 Black should predominate on the head and ears.
 Bluetick Coonhounds can come either with or without markings.
 With markings means they will have brown markings above the eyes, along both sides of the muzzle, on the chest, and down all of the legs.
 Without markings means their color consists of only black and white fur.
 There is generally a ticked blaze running up the face.
 Bluetick Coonhounds should be 21 inches to 27 inches tall at the shoulder and males weigh approximately 55 to 80 pounds (25 to 36 kg).
 Females are considerably smaller at an average weight of 45 to 65 pounds.
 Feet should be cat-like, rounded with well-arched toes.
 Their paws are larger than those of nearly all other breeds of dogs.
 Rear legs should have a moderate bend at the hocks.
 All legs should be straight from the dog's body to the ground when viewed from the front or rear.

 Gascon blues are larger than standard Blueticks, with males a minimum of 27 inches and a maximum of 30 inches, per the American Blue Gascon Hound Association's breed standard.